akeneo/pim-docs/cookbook/product/save-product.rst

     $saver = $this->getContainer()->get('pim_catalog.saver.product');
     $saver->save($product);

-The delegating product saver, which check the permissions of the current user to save the working copy (the community product) or save a product draft.
+The delegating product saver, which checks the permissions of the current user to save the working copy (the community product) or to save a product draft.

 .. code-block:: php